DanielFaulkner/CodingTutorials/OSDevelopment/6FAT12tut.md

 Once the search has ended save/store the offset of how far into the root directory the file entry was found for future reference/use.

-FAT calculations:
+## FAT calculations
 These claculations are needed in order to load the FAT and load anything from the FAT file system, if you per chance just wanted to get a list of files or search for a file but nothing more you can get away with out implementing this section or anything more.
 I recommend that you store these values into variables if you have the space, if not make sure not to accidently delete them!
 (I use FATsize and FATstart in this document and my code)
-* The FAT size is equal to (as I have mentioned before in a couple of places) the number of FATs (Yes there can be more than 1, but we won't be dealing with anything complicated) times by the number of sectors per FAT.
+- The FAT size is equal to (as I have mentioned before in a couple of places) the number of FATs (Yes there can be more than 1, but we won't be dealing with anything complicated) times by the number of sectors per FAT.
   So NumFATs * SectorsPerFAT equals Total number of FAT sectors aka FAT size.
   The values NumFATs and SectorsPerFAT you define in the FAT table at the start of the boot sector normally.
-* The FAT start location is also very simple.
+- The FAT start location is also very simple.
 It starts after any reserved sectors.
 Number of reserved sectors is defined in the FAT table at the start of the boot loader also.
   So formula wise: FATstart = NumReservedSectors
   (Yes that easy) Why the reserved sectors?
 Well some boot loaders may load up multiple stages so using more than the normal 1 sector of disk.
 There may be other things that could reserve sectors at the start but mostly it will be by elaborate boot loaders.

-Loading the FAT:
+## Loading the FAT
 Now we need to load the FAT into memory so we can look up the address of the entry in the root directory.
 This is a very simple overlay style lookup (for lack of a better term).
 The offset in the root directory when applied to the FAT will give the address of the root entry in FAT